 Shelley launched her economic development career in 2006 at the Arkansas Economic Development Commission, where she held a series of increasingly senior roles, culminating as director of marketing in 2015.

 A native of central Arkansas, Shelley holds a Master of Arts in Political Management from Regent University and a Bachelor of Arts in Political Science from the University of Central Arkansas.
 She is a graduate of the University of Oklahoma’s Economic Development Institute and the U.S. Chamber’s Institute for Organization Management.
-Shelley serves on the board of the Metro Little Rock Alliance, the Southwest Regional Intermodal Authority, and is an active member of the International Economic Development Council and the Southern Economic Development Council.
+Shelley serves on the board of the Southern Economic Development Council, the Metro Little Rock Alliance, the Southwest Regional Intermodal Authority, and is an active member of the International Economic Development Council and Arkansas Economic Developers and Chamber Executives.

-Jon Merryman joined our team as Executive Vice President and leader of the organization’s chamber of commerce October 28, 2024.
+Jon Merryman, IOM, joined our team as Executive Vice President and leader of the organization’s chamber of commerce in October 2024.
 In this role, Merryman leads the Chamber’s efforts to support and grow the local business community, bringing a wealth of experience and a deep commitment to the Clark County area.

 Merryman joins the Alliance and Chamber after serving since 2011 as the Director of Alumni Relations at Ouachita Baptist University, where he played a pivotal role in engaging the university’s more than 18,000 living alumni through events, communications, and outreach.
 In 2012, he expanded his responsibilities to include directing The Ouachita Student Foundation.
 His leadership was instrumental in organizing and producing the university’s signature event, Tiger Tunes, which has raised over $1,000,000 for student scholarships during his tenure.